harsh-s15/Socket-Programming-Gossip-Protocol/README.md

 ![gossip in library](https://github.com/user-attachments/assets/3deed94d-9e09-4d13-957a-5a27a15c183c)

 PS.
 Here is a quick snap of what the protocol looks like running on multiple connected systems, lol!
-(IIT Jodhppur Llibrary, CC-LAB-1)
+(IIT Jodhpur Library, CC-LAB-1)